Beer Hall Putsch: The putsch

 Hitler, Ludendorff, et al., returned to the main hall's podium, where they gave speeches and shook hands.
 The crowd was then allowed to leave the hall.
 In a tactical mistake, Hitler decided to leave the Bürgerbräukeller shortly thereafter to deal with a crisis elsewhere.
 Around 22:30, Ludendorff released Kahr and his associates.

-The Bund Oberland, under the command of Max Ritter von Müller, was sent to seize weapons from the Army Engineer Barracks under the pretense of performing training maneuvers.
-Oskar Cantzler, captain of the 1st company of the 7th Engineer Battalion, did not believe them, but allowed them to perform the maneuvers inside the building.
+The Bund Oberland, under the command of Max Ritter von Müller, was sent to seize weapons from the Army Engineer Barracks under the pretence of performing training manoeuvres.
+Oskar Cantzler, captain of the 1st company of the 7th Engineer Battalion, did not believe them, but allowed them to perform the manoeuvres inside the building.
 He locked the building with the 400 men inside and positioned two machine guns at the entrance.
 Hitler attempted to have the men released, but Cantzler refused.
-Hitler considered using artillery to destroy the building, but chose not to.
+Hitler considered using artillery to destroy the building but chose not to.

 The night was marked by confusion and unrest among government officials, armed forces, police units, and individuals deciding where their loyalties lay.
 Units of the Kampfbund were scurrying around to arm themselves from secret caches, and seizing buildings.
 At around 03:00, the first casualties of the putsch occurred when the local garrison of the Reichswehr spotted Röhm's men coming out of the beer hall.
 They were ambushed while trying to reach the Reichswehr barracks by soldiers and state police; shots were fired, but there were no fatalities on either side.
 Encountering heavy resistance, Röhm and his men were forced to fall back.
 In the meantime, the Reichswehr officers put the whole garrison on alert and called for reinforcements.
-Foreign attachés were seized in their hotel rooms and put under house arrest.